xlwings/simulation-demo/README.md

 * xlwings:

   Open Excel, then click the `Run` button.
-If you don't want to use your default Python installation (e.g. because your using a virtualenv or a conda environment, then you will need to point the Python interpreter to this interpreter by changing `PYTHON_WIN` or `PYTHON_MAC` in the xlwings VBA settings, respectively.
+If you don't want to use your default Python installation (e.g. because your using a virtualenv or a conda environment), then you will need to point the Python interpreter to this interpreter by changing `PYTHON_WIN` or `PYTHON_MAC` in the xlwings VBA settings, respectively.

 * Flask web app: